International Nuclear Waste Disposal Concepts

 The SAPIERR project held its final symposium January 2009 in Brussels.
 The results of studies on the viability of shared, regional European geological repositories were presented to 50 participants from 21 countries.
 The aspects considered included organisational and legal issues, economic impacts, safety and security considerations, and public and political attitudes to multinational repositories.

-Alongside ERDO, Arius is evaluating whether similar, regional shared solutions would be appropriate for and of interest to emerging nuclear power programs in the Middle East and North Africa (MENA) region and SE Asia (SEA).
+Alongside ERDO, Arius is evaluating whether similar, regional shared solutions would be appropriate for and of interest to emerging nuclear power programs in the Gulf, Middle East and North Africa (MENA) region and also SE Asia.
 The overall aim is to assess the interest within each region of working towards Regional Repository Development Organizations (RDOs) similar to the Europe's ERDO.
 A scoping study was completed in 2011 and funding for a further two-year project was awarded in mid-2011 by two US Foundations.
 In 2011 the UAE's permanent representative to the IAEA raised the possibility of a regional repository and said that "Among GCC countries there is potential for a lot of co-operation in this area, including waste management and waste disposal."

 Arius estimated that the cost of such a shared regional repository in the Middle East might be $4 billion, but would offer a large payback in the form of regional security.
 It would not be needed before about 2080.